withastro/docs/src/pages/en/editor-setup.md

 - TypeScript type information for `.astro` files.
 - [VS Code Intellisense](https://code.visualstudio.com/docs/editor/intellisense) for code completion, hints and more.

-To get started, Install the [Astro VS Code Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) today.
+To get started, install the [Astro VS Code Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) today.

+>⚙️ See how to [set up TypeScript](/en/guides/typescript/) in your Astro project.

 ## Other Code Editors